hputnam/Acclim_Dynamics/Results-package.md

 Do we like the figure format for Growth, Resp/photo rates, or AFDW/Chl?

 *P.acuta* Week 10 and 14 have the same value?
-This doesn't seem likely?
+This is real data, they just have almost identical values for those timepoints.
+Nothing to change here.

 Figure as of 20210108.